-As much as detailed information on the SAT is important, you should also know the ins and outs of how to go about preparing for the exam.
-This means knowing the right way of approaching the SAT, section by section.
-Here’s a section wise vignette of how you should go about preparing for the SAT to ace the test.
+As much as detailed information on the SAT is important, you should also know the ins and outs of how to prepare for the SAT exam.
+This means knowing the right way of approaching the SAT.

 SAT Reading Preparation:

 The reading section of the SAT can get your mind clocks ticking real fast, because it expects you to read a passage of over 3000 words in 65 minutes and answer 52 questions associated with your reading.
 That leaves about 12 minutes per passage if you want any time to review at the end.

 The only and very obvious way of preparing for this section is reading – and reading a lot.
 No prior knowledge is assumed in this section and you find all the answers to the questions in the reading material itself.
 So, when you’re reading, what you actually have to work on is your time management skills, and it is mostly about how well and how efficiently you’re being able to skim through the reading material.

 Start with an untimed practice test for reading first.
 Observe which way of reading works best for you.
 Then move on to timed tests.
 Some people might find that, in a span of 65 minutes, they’re able to read the introduction and conclusion paragraphs completely while simply reading the first and the last sentences of every paragraph, others might be able to skim through the entire passage and move on to solving the questions within those 65 minutes.

 There is no one size fits all trick to solving the reading section.
 So, practice a lot, read a lot, and you’ll get your way around it.

 The Writing section of SAT mostly tests the following skills:

 This refers to your ability to find concrete evidence within the passage to support the author’s claims or answers to specific questions.
 You are tasked with improving the way information develops or the author conveys a certain idea.